A Diverse Exploration in Indonesia

 Seats on the Train to Mojokerto Are Quite Comfortable for Catching up on Some Sleep

 The Bromo district is always cold in the morning, no matter what season.
 So we grabbed our thick coats and set out for the fiery volcano at 3 am, under a starry night.
 The four-wheel-drive vehicle carried us along the way, heading for King Kong Hill nearby, to see the spectacular view of the sun coming up behind the mountains, illuminating the whole area.

 You Can See the Distant Bromo from the King Kong Hill

 Finally, after all the efforts on the way, we were then taken to the foot of Bromo, and I would say it is higher and more colossal than we expected.
 Sitting between the Kursi and Batok, Bromo is one of the three giant volcanoes in the area, and surely made up an amazing experience for our trip.
 If weather permits, you can even see the highest mountain of Java in the south, Semeru, which is also one of the most active volcanoes in Indonesia.

 A path is built for visitors to climb to the crater.
 There was an approximately 40-minute walk to the top, with some steps on the way, which we thought quite convenient and not very strenuous.
 As soon as we got to the crater, we were astonished by the billowing fog mixing with the smell of sulfur that kept coming up from the bottom.
 Standing up on the top, we looked around and found that the surroundings are covered with thick ash from the volcano.
 The desolation of the environment made us feel like being on the moon.

 Fog Mixing with the Smell of Sulfur Keeps Coming up from the Bottom of the Volcano

 West Bali National Park

-Feel like joining us and explore the amazing country of thousand islands together?
+Feel like joining us and exploring the amazing country of a thousand islands together?
 Simply fill out the inquiry, and we will tailor-make a private Indonesia tour that matches your preferences.